Napa Cabbage Kimchi (Authentic & Delicious!)

 - Cut the end of the cabbage in half and tear it into two halves.
 Make an incision in each half.

-- Sprinkle sea salt in between each leaf, make sure to add more salt on the stems which are thicker.
+- Sprinkle sea salt in between each leaf, make sure to add more salt on the stems which are thicker (use about ¼ cup / 50g coarse sea salt for each cabbage halve).

-- Let the cabbage halves rest for 3h, after 3h turn the halves around and let them rest for another 3h.
+- Let the cabbage rest for 3 hours.
+After 3 hours, turn the halves around and let them rest for another 3 hours.

-- After 6 hours, rinse the cabbage into cold water 3 to 4 times to ensure all salt is drained away.
+- Once the 6 hours are up, rinse the cabbage in cold water 3 to 4 times to ensure all the salt is washed away.

-- Tear each cabbage halve part where you made the incision.
+- Tear each cabbage half where you made the incision.

-- Drain water putting cabbage upside down for 1h.
+- Drain the water by placing the cabbage upside down for 1 hour.

 Season the cabbage

-- Mix cold water and rice flour into a pot and turn the stove on to medium heat.
+- In a pot, mix cold water and rice flour, then turn the stove on to medium heat.
 Stir well and add the sugar.
 Simmer until it reaches a thick paste.
-Take it off the heat and pour it into a bowl.
-Let it cool down for 30 minutes.
+Remove from heat and pour it into a bowl.
+Let it cool for 30 minutes.

-- Add garlic, ginger, green onion, shrimp, gochugaru, anchovy sauce and radish to the rice flour mixture.
+- Add garlic, ginger, green onion, salted shrimps, gochugaru, anchovy sauce (or fish sauce) and radish to the rice flour mixture.
 Mix well.

-- Fold the cabbage quarters in half and place them in an airtight container.
-Fill the container up to 80% of its capacity at maximum.
-Push the kimchi down to get rid of any air holes.
-Place plastic wrap on top of the kimchi and ensure that there is no air hole on top.
+- Fold the cabbage quarters in half and place them in an airtight container, filling the container up to a maximum of 80% of its capacity.
+Push the kimchi down to remove any air pockets.
+Place plastic wrap on top of the kimchi, ensuring there are no air holes.
 Seal the container.

-- Leave the container for about 2 days at room temperature for fermentation to start.
-After 2 days, place the kimchi in the fridge to keep fermenting while refrigerated.
-Leave the kimchi to ferment for 2 weeks however if you like young kimchi, you could eventually start eating it straight away.
+- Leave the container at room temperature for about 2 days to allow fermentation to start.
+After 2 days, place the kimchi in the fridge to continue fermenting.
+Allow it to ferment for 2 weeks; however, if you prefer young kimchi, you can start eating it right away.

-- Every time you open the container, make sure you pat down the kimchi and seal it correctly to avoid mold appearing.
+- Every time you open the container, make sure to pat down the kimchi and seal it correctly to prevent mold from forming.

 - Spicy Dakgangjeong – Korean Spicy Fried Chicken